 They chosed fibre from Agave Americana, marguey, carbuya, penca azul - what more or less are synomym names for the same.
 There are registered around 200 types of American Agaves.

-The interesting point for ropemakersis the use of fibers from the agave Penca Azul, whereas the technology employed for ropemaking seems more questionable around autenti city.
-They say for example that they had "trenzado las sogas" what directly means that they have "braided" their cords - but to our confusion the photo shows that they are stranded.
+The interesting point for ropemakersis the use of fibers from the agave Penca Azul, whereas the technology employed for ropemaking seems more questionable around autenticity.
+They say for example that they had "trenzado las sogas" what directly means that they have "braided" their cords - but to our confusion the photo shows that they are twisted.

-This rise so much doubt, because it is difficult to verify, but it seems as those "yarns" are 3-stranded, and that indicates that a ropewalk had been employed. (what we understand very well for a production of 30 kilometers).
+This rise so much doubt, because it is difficult to verify, but it seems as those "yarns" are of 3-strands, and that indicates that a ropewalk had been employed. (what we understand very well for a production of 30 kilometers).

 On the other hand the main ropes are shown 3-braided of bunch-twisted cords, what indicates they are handmade - without use of any ropewalk - but very nice craftsmanship.